 - a foot infection that is hard to heal

 Although amputations are 15 times as common with diabetes, about half can be prevented with simple steps that protect the feet:

 Unfortunately, about 60 to 70 percent of people with diabetes already have at least a mild form of nerve damage.
 Damage appears to be largely caused by damaged circulation, but can also be worsened by direct damage to the nerves caused by high blood sugars.

 There are three types of nerve damage in diabetes: sensory, motor, and autonomic.

 Ways in which nerve damage may appear:

-- loss of sweating which can causes dry skin, cracks in the skin, and callus buildup
+- loss of sweating which can cause dry skin, cracks in the skin, and callous buildup

-- pain, tingling , burning, and numbness that start in the feet and slowly progress up the calves
+- pain, tingling, burning, and numbness that starts in the feet and slowly progresses up the calves

 - loss of tendon reflex and sense of vibration to a tuning fork